michaelbramwell/mac2000.github.com/_posts/2015-04-25-automapper.md

-            public string Skills { get; set; } // comma separated list public string BirthDate { get; set; } // should be casted to date time, inputs will be something like: 1985-03-11 public int Sex { get; set; } // 1 or 2 should be resolved to proper enum, can be null }
+            public string Skills { get; set; } // comma separated list public string BirthDate { get; set; } // should be casted to date time, inputs will be something like: 1985-03-11 public int Sex { get; set; } // 1 or 2 should be resolved to proper enum, can be null public double Latitude { get; set; } // both Latitude and Longitude should be mapped to GeoPoint object public double Longitude { get; set; }
+        }

         // Destination class to which we want map our source class